Advanced Treatments for Calcific Tendinitis

 - Avoid Activities that Increase Your Pain - While resting your shoulder it's also important to avoid all activities that increase your pain.
 This would include raising your arm above shoulder level, or using your injured shoulder for everyday activities.
 Continuing on with regular activities will not only make your injury worse, but also result in major set-backs in your recovery.

-- Apply Cold Compression - the use of a Cold Compress or Ice Pack will help you to manage pain while getting rid of your swelling and inflammation.
+- Apply Cold Compression when experiencing significant inflammation - the use of a Cold Compress or Ice Pack will help you to manage pain while getting rid of your swelling and inflammation.
 Immediate pain relief and reduced inflammation can also relieve some of the pressure that's being placed on your rotator cuff tendons and stop your injury from getting worse.

-- Use Deep Tissue Regeneration Therapy - After any inflammation and/or swelling has been reduced, you can use your own blood flow to maximize healing of damaged tissue and maintain healthy blood flow to your rotator cuff.
+- Use a TShellz® Circulatory Boost Wrap - After any inflammation and/or swelling has been reduced, you can use your own blood flow to maximize healing of damaged tissue and maintain healthy blood flow to your rotator cuff.
 This will also boost overall long-term healing of this injury.

 - Stretch Your Shoulder - Stretches and exercises prescribed by a physical therapist or doctor could help to increase your range of motion and improve any muscle strength lost from resting your shoulder.